 We entered into the DoubleUGames License Agreement on March 7, 2018, and it was subsequently amended on July 1, 2019 and November 27, 2019.
 Pursuant to the DoubleUGames License Agreement, DoubleUGames grants us an exclusive license to develop and distribute certain DoubleUGames social casino game titles and sequels thereto in the social online game field of use.
 We are obligated to pay a royalty license fee to DoubleUGames in connection with these rights, with certain customary terms and conditions.
 The agreement remains in effect until either DUG no longer holds an interest, directly or indirectly, in DDI-US.
 In such event, the agreement provides that the parties will mutually renegotiate the terms of the agreement.
-As of June 30, 2020 and June 30, 2019, under the terms of this agreement, we licensed approximately 24 and 21 game titles; respectively.
+As of September 30, 2020, we licensed approximately 21 game titles under the terms of this agreement.